 - In both types of mortgage foreclosure sales, the sale is conducted by the Sheriff's Office using an open bidding process.
 Sheriff's Sales are scheduled on Tuesdays and Thursdays at 10 a.m. in the Sheriff's Office.
 Prior to the sale, the Sheriff's Office is not provided with information regarding property value or the opening bid amount.
 For additional information please refer to the published notice of sale or contact the law firm representing the mortgage company.

 - The mortgage company representative will provide the opening bid with the amount due at the time of the sale.
-Following the opening bid, others are given an opportunity to bid in increments higher than the opening bid.
+Following the opening bid, others are given an opportunity to bid higher than the opening bid.

 - The highest bidder must provide cash or certified funds payable to the Crow Wing County Sheriff's Office at the time of the sale.
-No approval letters or request for additional time to obtain funds will be accepted at the time of the bid.
+No approval letters or requests for additional time to obtain funds will be accepted at the time of the bid.
 If an overage occurs using certified funds, Crow Wing County will refund the overage.

 - The highest bidder will receive a Sheriff's Certificate of Sale provided by the mortgage foreclosure law firm that lists the name of the purchaser and the amount of the purchase.
 This document must be recorded after the sale.